Note: I originally wrote this post in 2016 but it’s been updated for 2019.

 (Bring your own reusable cup and plate!)

-- Tofu scramble, which is often much tastier than you might think, depending on the seasonings used.
+- Tofu scramble, which can be much tastier than you might think, depending on the seasonings used.
 Give it a try!
 You might be pleasantly surprised.

 - High-fibre pancakes!
-The first ingredient is sprouted spelt flour.
+The first ingredient was sprouted spelt flour.
 Nice!
 Sprouted grains are whole grains, and they raise blood sugar relatively slowly (i.e. low glycemic index).
-The second ingredient is refined/white flour, but the ingredients listed after that give you a nice little fibre boost: Oat bran, oats, ground flax, and chia.
+The second ingredient was refined/white flour, but the ingredients listed after that give you a nice little fibre boost: Oat bran, oats, ground flax, and chia.

-Minimum $3 donation, with funds going to support cancer care and research.
+Minimum $3 donation, with funds going to support Pregnancy & Infant Loss Programs.

 2049 42 Ave SW